ImpliedConsent/DOGE_Fetcher/README.md

 ## Overview

-**DOGE Fetcher v1.1** is a standalone Windows application for fast, transparent downloading of government efficiency data directly from the official DOGE.gov API.
+**DOGE Fetcher for Windows v1.1** is a standalone Windows application for fast, transparent downloading of government efficiency data directly from the official DOGE.gov API.

 There are two executables: `DOGEFetcher.exe` (*RECOMMENDED*, it's smaller) in the MAIN BRANCH is the MS Windows Store version; `DOGEFetcherGUI.exe` in the `\releases` branch is the python created executable, but all source code is available to anyone.